37chandler/tm-twitter-api/README.md

 Note that the output of this assignment should be **two** tab-delimited text files, one for each starting account or set of accounts.

-## 10/22 Update from Jordan
-Brenden Connors made some really useful code that grabs all user objects from our list of Twitter IDs.
-Instead of grabbing 300 records per fifteen minutes, you should now be able to grab about of 900,000.